-The mission of the Boston University Questrom School of Business is to prepare ethical and innovative leaders who create value for their organizations, their communities, and the world.
+The mission of Boston University Questrom School of Business is to prepare ethical and innovative leaders who create value for their organizations, their communities, and the world.

-The Questrom School of Business undergraduate program teaches managerial perspectives using a systems approach (a philosophy as well as the introductory course) to teach an understanding of the critical interrelationships of various functions within organizations.
-The school emphasizes a cohesive, enterprise-wide view of management.
+Questrom’s undergraduate program teaches managerial perspectives using a systems approach to instill an understanding of the critical interrelationships of various functions within organizations.
+The school emphasizes a cohesive, enterprise-wide view of business.
 At the same time, students may also develop a specialty through their choice of electives.
-Practical, real-world experiences supplement experiences inside the classroom.
+Valuable, real-world experiences supplement critical skills and knowledge gained inside the classroom.

 Questrom offers full-time MBA programs including the Two-Year MBA, Two-Year MBA + MSDi (a traditional MBA and an MS in Digital Innovation in 21 months), Health Sector MBA, and Public and Nonprofit MBA.
 Through the Professional Evening MBA, students have the opportunity to earn their MBA while working full time, including the option to complete an accelerated core sequence for those with a previous undergraduate degree in business.
 MBA students may also pursue dual degrees in media ventures, law, health care, engineering, economics, and international relations.

 Additionally, Questrom offers a full-time Master of Science in Mathematical Finance (MSMF) program.
 The MSMF is distinguished by its careful integration of certain practical domains of mathematics with an in-depth study of the theory and practice of modern finance.
 This 36-credit program is three semesters in length and offers a common core during the first semester.
 In the two remaining semesters, students have the choice to concentrate in Asset Management, Quantitative Analytics, Risk Management, or Analytics & Research.